ZeljkoCarevic/Projects/README.md

 # Projects
-Projects done on my own.
+Projects done on my own using vanilla JS, HTML and CSS